-The city is underrated when it comes to dining in North Texas, so we’ve rounded up Plano’s best restaurants that showcase just how great this small food city really is.
+Plano is shamefully underrated when it comes to great North Texas dining, so we’ve rounded up Plano’s best restaurants that showcase just how good this small food city really is.

 The Plano outpost of Whiskey Cake is a popular spot for cocktails, steak, sandwiches, and celebrations with their namesake dessert.
 The American restaurant also offers a great social hour from Monday through Friday from 3 pm to 6 pm and 9 pm to 11 pm including $3 beers, $5 glasses of wine, and $5 cocktails.

 This Plano barbecue joint serves some of the best Central Texas-style meats in the city, as well as in Dallas’ Bishop Arts and Arlington.
 Brisket, pork, chicken, turkey, and sausages are the real deal here.
 Pair with a side of deviled eggs, slaw, or baked beans and a draft beer.
 Happy hour specials are available from Monday through Friday from 4 pm to 7 pm and include $3 domestic bottles, $4 imports, and $1 off of well liquors and wine.

 Mexican Sugar is a go-to Mexican restaurant at Plano’s Shops at Legacy for margarita flights, fajitas, tacos, and enchiladas.
 The spot is also open for brunch on weekends, serving mimosas, Cajeta French toast, breakfast tacos, and chilaquiles.
 A second outpost recently opened in Las Colinas as well.

 This wood-fired Italian pizza restaurant offers some of the best pies and rooftop views of historic downtown Plano.
 You can never go wrong with a frozen peach Bellini, Heart of Plano salad, Shea’s Eastside or Urban Amore pizza.
 For dessert, don’t miss a house baked pie or tiramisu.